-"Computers," the Bookstore's microcomputer department is located on the lower floor of the main store.
+The Microstore, the Bookstore's microcomputer department, is located on the lower floor of the main store.
 Hardware, software and peripherals are available at educational discount prices to qualified customers.

-The University of Alberta Health Sciences Bookstore in the Walter C Mackenzie Health Sciences Centre provides textbook and reference materials for all medical and nursing courses as well as providing specialty services to the University's health care community.
+The University of Alberta Health Sciences Bookstore, located in the Extension Bookstore, provides textbook and reference materials for all medical and nursing courses as well as providing specialty services to the University's health care community.

 The University of Alberta Extension Centre Bookstore provides text and services to students in the Faculties of Extension and Rehabilitation Medicine.
-Trade books, reference books and crested merchandise are also available.
+Trade books, children's books, reference books and crested merchandise are also available.